Why is Florence Nightingale famous?

 Florence Nightingale is a famous British nurse who lived from 1820-1910.
-She helped to make hospitals cleaner, and wrote books about how to be a good nurse.
+She helped to make hospitals more sanitary places and wrote books about how to be a good nurse.

 Top 10 facts

 - She was born in Florence, Italy, which is how she got her name!